-Because the Company is subject to limitations on the number of shares it may issue pursuant to awards under equity plans, during 2012 equity was granted at the senior management level and to members of the Board of Directors.
+Because the Company is subject to limitations on the number of shares it may issue pursuant to awards under equity plans, during 2013 equity was granted at the senior management level and to members of the Board of Directors.
 The Committee, with the input of its independent consultant, has concluded that senior management positions are currently the positions with respect to which equity can most effectively serve as an attraction and retention mechanism.
-In addition, equity serves as a mechanism that can serve to further align senior management s compensation with the Company s overall business results.
+In addition, equity serves as a mechanism that can serve to further align senior management s compensation with the Company is overall business results.
 With respect to other Employees, the Company has decided to place more emphasis on cash compensation.

 Approach to Equity Compensation.
 The Committee applies its judgment in awarding long-term incentive (equity) compensation, which involves informing itself of (i) practices and levels of equity pay in the market for a given position, (ii) the Company s performance relative to enhancing Shareholder value, and (iii) an individual s specific performance.
-With respect to the equity awards granted in 2012, the Committee considered:
+With respect to the equity awards granted in 2013, the Committee considered:

-market data to assess (i) the percentage of the named executive officers overall compensation that should be provided in the form of equity, (ii) the equity values viewed as necessary for the named executive officer grants to be competitive, and (iii) the values viewed as necessary to provide for competitive total compensation opportunities;
+input from its compensation consultant to assess (i) the percentage of the named executive officers overall compensation that would be appropriate to provide in the form of equity, (ii) the equity values viewed as necessary for the named executive officer grants to be competitive, and (iii) the values viewed as necessary to provide for competitive total compensation opportunities;

-the Company s performance and achievements relative to Shareholder value, including performance and achievements since the Committee s prior equity awards, such as the Company s sustained financial and operational performance and the acquisition and integration of AirTran; the Committee also considered the lack of improvement in the Company s pre-tax return on invested capital; and the respective roles and responsibilities of the named executive officers and their contributions to the Company s performance and accomplishments.
+the Company s performance and achievements relative to Shareholder value, including performance and achievements since the Committee s prior equity awards, such as the Company s improved financial performance and its accomplishments with respect to its strategic initiatives; and the respective roles and responsibilities of the named executive officers and their contributions to the Company s performance and accomplishments.